 This car is fit for efficiency and is fitted with a 92 kW electric motor with a 123 hp engine.
 Though discontinued this car is slated to be back in 2017 which will be called the Clarity Electric version.

 This is a front-wheel-drive electric car with a 143 hp engine motor.
 The EPA range is at 76 miles with comfy interiors.
 It can speed up to 85 mph in 9.9 seconds.

 9. Toyota Rav4 EV

 This car has a great EPA range at 312 miles and is powered by Mirai fuel cells.
 Zero emissions and speeds up to 60 mph in 7.2 seconds.
-This is an electric car with front wheel drive.
-The engine has an electric motor with 154 hp capacity.
-The driving range is decent at 103 miles and great cargo space at 73 cubic feet.
+This is an electric car with front-wheel drive.
+The engine has an electric motor with a 154 hp capacity.
+The driving range is decent at 103 miles and has great cargo space at 73 cubic feet.